AndroidExamples/androidco.de/PROJECTS.md

 # http://androidco.de

 A GitHub repository collecting Android examples.
 For more information check project website at [http://androidco.de](http://androidco.de).
+Contributions are more than welcome, just fork the [PROJECTS.md](https://github.com/AndroidExamples/androidco.de/blob/master/PROJECTS.md) file to udpate the project listing and create a pull request so we get notified.

 ## SwipeRefreshLayout-ListViewExample